How to Scrape Amazon Reviews using Python in 3 steps

 Running the Amazon Review Scraper

-All you need to do is add the URLs you need to scrape into a text file called urls.txt in the same folder and run the scraper using the command:
+Now you should add the URLs you need to scrape into a text file called urls.txt in the same folder where you saved the code.
+Then run the scraper using the command:

 python3 reviews.py